rajsinghtech/tailtunnel/README.md

 4. Click "Login to Tailscale" - your browser will open automatically
 5. Authenticate in your browser
 6. Click "Open Dashboard" when connected

-**Features:**
-- OAuth login (no auth keys!)
-- Lives in your menu bar
-- Auto-opens browser for authentication
-- Serves on your tailnet with HTTPS
-- Configurable hostname

 **Configuration:**
 Settings stored at `~/.tailtunnel/config.json`: